Lawyer for citizen panel on police reforms accused Seattle Mayor Durkan’s office of ‘potential interference,’ letter shows

 The week before Durkan was set to deliver the city’s proposal to Robart last month, the CPC voted 12 to 0, with three abstentions, to reject the mayor’s plan, which partly seeks to address Robart’s concerns by having outside consultants examine procedures in 20 other cities.
 The CPC, in an analysis it publicly released after its vote, expressed concern that Durkan’s approach “fails to adequately address the Court’s concerns and will lead to further unnecessary delays in achieving appropriate and long overdue disciplinary system reforms.”

-News reports of the CPC’s criticisms prompted Chen, the mayor’s attorney, to complain in a text to CPC co-chair Isaac Ruiz that the commission publicized its position without first informing Durkan of it: “I don’t know what ‘collaboration’ looks like with CPC,” Chen wrote.
+News reports of the CPC’s criticisms prompted Chen, the mayor’s attorney, to complain in a text to CPC co-chair Isaac Ruiz that the commission publicized its position without first informing Durkan of it.
+“I don’t know what ‘collaboration’ looks like with CPC,” Chen wrote.
 “My experience so far has been nothing but bombs detonated via media.”

 Perez later cited the email in his four-page letter to Chen, as well as the belief “that you and the Mayor have elicited privileged information from CPC commissioners concerning discussions held during executive session” prior to the vote on Durkan’s plan.